 Organized tours near Grand Canyon South Rim

 Day 7 of Arizona Road Trip Itinerary – Hiking in Sedona

-Early in the morning, leave charming Flagstaff and drive scenic byway (U.S. 89A) to Sedona.
+Early in the morning, leave charming Flagstaff or Tusayan and drive a scenic byway (U.S. 89A) to Sedona.
 However, if you are traveling with the motorhome, it would be better to take intestate 17 because scenic byway is very winding and it will not be easy to drive with a big vehicle.

 Plan your day to be in some beautiful place at sunset.
 One that might be nice to celebrate this part of the day is Cathedral Rock.
 The only problem might be to hike down in darkness.
 So if you plan it, please take a good headlamp with you because the hike is not long but very technical.

 Where to stay in Sedona?
 Well, it depends on your budget and traveling style.
-Sedona is a stylish town, offers unique lodging with stunning views.
+Sedona is a stylish town that offers unique lodging with stunning views.
 The accommodation choice is large and varied.
 During the high season, we suggest booking accommodation for several months in advance.
 Our first choice in Sedona is Best Western, it has a reasonable price and great quality, and most of all the location is excellent too.

 If you are looking for a campground, we can recommend Rancho Sedona RV Park in Sedona, with 84 spaces available, free Wi-Fi, restrooms, showers, and laundry.
 It is next to Sedona Stream, so fishing is possible, too.
 Distant Drums RV Resort is located in Camp Verde close to Sedona.
 It offers amazing views of the mountains, and excellent reviews.

 Organized tours from Sedona

 Nighttime UFO & Stargazing Tour – It is hard to find a better place than Sedona desert to enjoy stargazing at night.
 You can do it alone, but we suggest that it might be a better option to purchase this tour because of the possibility of using high-quality night vision goggles!
 With them, you can marvel at UFOs and other unexplained phenomena.
-Added value is tales presented by the guides.
+Added value is the tales presented by the guides.
 So if you like the idea, book your tour here.

 Day 8 of Arizona Road Trip Itinerary – Saguaro National Park

 Start this day early in the morning.
 You will drive to the Tucson area.
-The main reason we put this souther part of Arizona in this itinerary are the cacti.
+Above all, the main reason we put this southern part of Arizona in this itinerary are the cacti.
 Those plants are very typical for this state, and it wouldn’t be too smart to skip them.
 Saguaro National Park near Tucson has two parts: eastern and western.
 And it’s not enough to see one of those because both are different.
 Make some hikes among those giant cacti trees to understand their scale.
 But be careful – they are sharp, and it’s easy to get hurt.
 Stay on designated trails.